- Safe Return to Campus

 What payment plans are available?

-A. Mason payment plans are available online for students who need to budget their accounts.
+A. Payment plans are available online for students who want to budget their accounts.
 A $25 contract fee, is required at the time of enrollment.
 The contract fee is nonrefundable.
 Study Abroad/Global Education fee payments cannot be deferred.
 Failure to pay the deferred balance by the due date will result in financial hold, a late fee of 10% (up to $125), collection activity, and may prevent future eligibility of the payment plan.

 To view the plans available for enrollment, please visit the Bill+Payment System.